shanmukhsrisaivedullapalli/shanmukhsrisaivedullapalli/README.md

 - Medminder - Medicine Reminder for Elderly
 - Music Player (HTML, CSS, JavaScript)
 - Red Wine Quality Prediction (Data Science)

----

-Feel free to adjust the content and formatting to suit your preferences!